gmatrangola/ezWifiConfig/ezWifiConfigiOS/Pods/Target Support Files/Pods-ezWifiConfigiOS/Pods-ezWifiConfigiOS-acknowledgements.markdown

 ## ProtoBLEiOS

 ProtoBLE - Protobuf RPC over Bluetooth Low Energy Copyright (c) 2018.
-Geoffrey Matrangola, ezSmartDevices, LLC
+Geoffrey Matrangola, electrazoom.com

      This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by